-If anyone tells you he or she hates authentic Italian food, step away immediately because that is not natural human behavior.
-The fact of the matter is, everyone we know loves an old-school Italian meal, complete with red sauce, meatballs and all the other specialties nonna used to make.
+If anyone tells you they hate authentic Italian food, this should immediately set off a warning signal in your head.
+Something like a claxon, but louder.
+If you do come across one of these “people,” you’ll want to back away slowly because that is not natural human behavior (if you feel the need to call the CDC to have them quarantined, we’re not going to stop you, either).
+It is a proven fact that everyone loves an old-school Italian meal; from the red sauce to the meatballs to all the other specialties Nonna used to make, the plates of food bring about sheer joy in one’s soul.
+(Down a Nonna?
+Practice being your own by learning how to make your own mouth-watering meatballs here.)
 True Italian food like this doesn’t need any bells or whistles to make people come back for more, which is the simple philosophy at NYC’s Il Principe restaurant in Hotel Hugo.

-Italian cuisine is known for its simplicity, with many dishes having only four to eight ingredients.
-I love the variety too because ingredients and dishes vary by region.
-I rely on the quality of the ingredients, and when it comes to taste, the flavor in the food you cook is best when you use fresh ingredients – whether it’s succulent meat, fish or fresh produce.
+Kristine Mana-ay: Italian cuisine is known for its simplicity, with many dishes having only four to eight ingredients.
+I love the variety, too, because ingredients and dishes vary by region.
+I rely on the quality of the ingredients, and when it comes to taste, the flavor in the food you cook is best when you use fresh ingredients, whether it’s succulent meat, fish, or fresh produce.
 All of them taste a lot better when fresh ingredients are used.

-Traditionally in Emilia Romagna, lasagna is a comfort food.
-It’s always served with ragu, a thick sauce made from onion, carrots, celery, ground veal, ground beef, tomatoes and béchamel sauce, and a generous amount of grated Parmigiano–Reggiano before going into the oven.
-Lasagna embodies everything we love about pasta — it’s hearty, soul-warming and comforting.
-Our lasagna has been on the menu since the beginning and is one of our most asked for dishes.
+KM: Traditionally in Emilia Romagna, lasagna is a comfort food.
+It’s always served with ragu, a thick sauce made from onion, carrots, celery, ground veal, ground beef, tomatoes, and béchamel sauce, and a generous amount of grated Parmigiano–Reggiano before going into the oven.
+Lasagna embodies everything we love about pasta — it’s hearty, soul-warming, and comforting.
+Our lasagna has been on the menu since the beginning and is one of our most asked-for dishes.

 - 3 bay leaves